ashleychea/ashleychea/README.md

 # Who's Ashley and What's She Creating? 👩🏿‍💻

-Hey y'all 👋🏿, I just wanted to start off by saying THANK YOU for coming along this journey with me as I document my journey to become an AI Engineer with a focus in Cloud Security.
+Hey y'all 👋🏿, I just wanted to start off by saying THANK YOU for coming along this journey with me as I document my journey to become an AI Security Engineer with a focus in Data Privacy & GRC.
 If I didn't mention before, my name is Ashley (Ash) and I am from the "oh so sweet and peachy" state of Georgia 🍑.
-I hold a Bachelor of Science degree in Computer Science, Master of Science in Cybersecurity & I share an undeniable passion for Cybersecurity, AI/ML, Healthcare and Education.
+I hold a Bachelor of Science degree in Computer Science, Master of Science in Cybersecurity & I share an undeniable passion for Cybersecurity, AI/ML, Privacy and Education.

 I will be using this platform to show case projects I am currently building and/or contributing to in various languages, case studies I have spent time reviewing/analyzing for data purposes, and anything else I feel will better showcase who I am and what I represent.
 Welcome again and I hope you all enjoy this journey alongside me.